Shuttle/shuttle-core/overview-container.md

 In the dependency injection (DI) world there appears to be somewhat of a trend to separate registration and resolution of components.
 Some containers have an explicit split while others do not allow any registrations after the first instance resolution.

-To this end the `Shuttle.Core.Infrastructure` package provides two interfaces that relate to dependency injection containers.
+To this end the `Shuttle.Core.Container` package provides two interfaces that relate to dependency injection containers.
 The `IComponentRegistry` defines the registration of dependencies while the `IComponentResolver` defines the resolution of dependencies.

+Typically there would be no need to directly reference this package unless you are developing an adapter to a dependency injection container.
+Instead you would reference one of the implementations directly.

 ## IComponentRegistry